CopterCamTech/flight-tools/README.md

   - **Linux** and **Windows** compatibility

 ### PX4 and ArduPilot support:
-  - Scripts are coded individually for either PX4 and ArduPilot log files
+  - Scripts are coded individually for PX4 and ArduPilot log files
   - Scripts generate similar output for PX4 and ArduPilot log files

 ### Support for both PIP and UV python package managers